Not of This Earth (1957 film): Plot

-A man who is "not of this Earth" (Paul Birch) has adopted the name "Mr. Johnson" for moving among the populace of Los Angeles.
-The alien has a sensitivity to high-decibel sounds and is conspicuous only for his stilted and formal syntax and his sunglasses, which he wears even in the dark.
-The sunglasses hide his blank, white-eyed stare which kills his victims by burning through their eyes and into their brains.
-He removes the blood of his first victim (a teenage girl walking home at night from a date) using a system of tubes and canisters that he keeps in an aluminum attaché case.
+A man who is "not of this Earth" has adopted the name "Mr. Johnson" for moving among the populace of Los Angeles.
+Johnson is from the planet Davanna, where the inhabitants have developed an incurable blood disease as a side effect from a nuclear war.
+He has been sent to Earth to examine the blood of humans for its possible usefulness in curing Davanna's dying race.
+Johnson communicates to an authority on Davanna through a device hidden behind a sliding panel in the living room of his Griffith Park mansion.
+His bodyguard, Jeremy, provides him support and protection, but is unaware of him being a murderous alien.
+The alien has a sensitivity to high-decibel sounds and is conspicuous for his stilted syntax and his sunglasses, which he wears even in the dark.
+The sunglasses hide his blank white eyes, which kill his victims by burning into their brain.
+He removes the blood of his first victim (a teenage girl walking home at night from a date) using a system of tubes and canisters that he keeps in an aluminium attaché case.

-Johnson is from the planet Davanna, where the inhabitants have developed an incurable blood disease as a side effect from a nuclear war, and he has been sent to Earth to examine the blood of humans for its possible usefulness in curing Davanna's dying race (their blood is slowly turning to dust in their veins).
-Johnson is answerable to an authority on Davanna with whom he can communicate through a device hidden behind a sliding panel in the living room of his Griffith Park mansion.
-His bodyguard, Jeremy (Jonathan Haze), who also acts as his chauffeur and houseboy, provides him support and protection, but is unaware of his being a murderous alien.

-Johnson hires nurse Nadine (Beverly Garland) to look after him in his house.
-Her boss, town physician Dr. Rochelle (William Roerick), is under Johnson's hypnotic control after finding out about his patient's peculiar blood cell structure.
+Johnson hires nurse Nadine to look after him in his house.
+Her boss, town physician Dr. Rochelle, is under Johnson's hypnotic control after discovering his patient's peculiar blood cell structure.
 With a limit on the number of transfusions he can be given, Johnson takes to murdering locals and simply draining their blood.
-Adding to his victims are a strolling Chinese-American man, a sleazy door-to-door vacuum cleaner salesman (Dick Miller), and a trio of homeless male drunkards.
+Adding to his victims are a strolling Chinese-American man, a sleazy door-to-door vacuum cleaner salesman and a trio of homeless drunks.
 The police are mystified by these "vampire killings".